 :folddoopen s/old/new/ge

-in the lines which are not folded.
+to replace old with new in the lines which are not folded.

 Here is an example of a vimrc where lines starting with one whitespace will be folded into the preceding line: